Looking to cook up your next fun DIY Costume? Then look no further than this quick and easy DIY Instant Pot Halloween Costume Tutorial.

 - printable - grab below

-How to put your DIY Halloween Costume together!
+How to put your DIY Costume Ideas together!

 You start by taping the ends of the four pieces of poster board together on the shorter side.
 Add the tape to the opposite side of the silver.
 In my case, the other side of the poster board was gold.
 So I taped the short ends of the post boards together to create one long piece of poster board.